benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 19.md

 | 10000000 | 11000011 | 00000001 | 01010000 |
 | -------- | -------- | -------- | -------- |
 | 128      | 195      | 1        | 80         |

+IP addresses can be grouped based on a **shared prefix on a specified length**.

+So the two addresses below:
+- 128.95.1.80
+- 128.95.1.4
+Share the prefix of length 24: $128.95.1$ but have different suffixes of bit length.

+For each address, the prefix corresponds to the network component and the suffix to an **endpoint (host) component** of the address.

+### Scaling
+IP addresses use hierarchy to scale routing.
+For example, endpoints within Busch campus share a prefix of some length, but each endpoint has a different suffix.

+Prefixes reduce the amount of information needed to forward packets over the internet.

+IP prefixes are like **zip codes** and they allow for IP addresses to be delegated from one network to another.